 - Really take time to figure out your steps.
 It’s all about writing it down, checking it off and keeping yourself accountable.

 - If you lose focus, remember WHY you wanted to make this change in the first place.
-When you forget your why can be one of the things that trips you up when you want to make a change.
+Forgetting your "why" can be one of the things that trips you up when you want to make a change.

 - My favorite example from Bridget’s tips about staying motivated was the idea of making your goals habits…just like brushing your teeth.
 If you forget one day you’re not going to give up brushing your teeth forever…so don’t give up on your goals so easily.
 Work to make them habits.